 In this table, cells with check marks () indicate “used combinations”; cells without check marks indicate “not used combinations” and the combination is specified in ITU-R and/or SMPTE specifications.
 Baseband video properties may be used with camera log video properties.

-Table 9 – Baseband carriage of colour volume descriptions for HDR-WCG
+Table 9 – Baseband carriage of colour coding characterics descriptions for HDR-WCG